On Kurt Busch and sponsorship

-Oh yeah, his smokin’ hot wife must’ve been alienated too ‘cuz she left him faster than Kurt had been driving race car.
+Oh yeah, his smokin’ hot wife must’ve been alienated too ‘cuz she left him faster than Kurt had been driving his racecar.
 I doubt however, she is sleeping with his best friend though.
 Kurt just doesn’t strike me as a man who has one.

 Don’t text and drive, says Kasey Kahne

-First off, let me say that this is written with no malice toward Kasey.
-He is just lending his fame to the endeavor which is a Public Service Announcement to young drivers urging them not to text and drive.
-Here is a bit of the press release…
+First off, let me say that this is written with no malice toward Kasey Kahne.
+He is just lending his fame to the endeavor which is a public service announcement to young drivers urging them not to text and drive.
+Here is a bit of the press release.

 TV sinking to new lows…

-The puppet, I later learned, was named Danny Hammerdropper and had risen to fame by apparently by making a deal with Rick Hendrick to buy the 88 team and, essentially, Dale Earnhardt, Jr. How this all came about, I’m really not sure.
-I quickly changed the channel and watched something more worthwhile…an infomercial about something or other.
+The puppet, I later learned, was named Danny Hammerdropper and had risen to fame by apparently by making a deal with Rick Hendrick to buy the [No.] 88 team and, essentially, Dale Earnhardt Jr. How this all came about, I’m really not sure.
+I quickly changed the channel and watched something more worthwhile … an infomercial about something or other.
 I’m no member of MENSA by any means but please, don’t insult what little intelligence I have acquired over the years.

 Miss Teri returns!

 As evidenced by NASCAR’s recent boasting about how there have been fewer cautions this year, it seemed that even longtime fan, Miss Teri Debris, was losing interest in the sport.
 That, apparently, is not the case.